ccrma/chuck-website/chugl/doc/tutorial.md

 Long answer: no, because ChuGL is an **Audio-First** graphics engine.
 Unlike other game frameworks where you can dispatch audio calls from the main thread, ChuGL is the reverse--audio takes priority, and the audio thread controls when the render thread draws.
 Graphics blocks on audio, not the other way around.
 Doing a lot of compute in ChucK can slow your update logic and therefore reduce the framerate, but long drawtimes in the renderer *will never* slow down audio synthesis.

-So if your audio is suffering, either
+So if your audio is suffering, try:
 1. look at how you're using UGens.
 Load SndBufs and instantiate UGens on program startup, rather than during inner loops
 2. Reduce the complexity of your update logic.
-E.g. drawing 1,000,000 points might be ok, but looping over a million points in chuck every frame to change some value might be to expensive, depending on your machine.
+E.g. drawing 1,000,000 points might be ok, but looping over a million points in chuck every frame to change some value might be too expensive, depending on your machine.

 ### Speeding up Load Times -- Sharing Geometry and Materials